I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

-My job is to recruit writers to write the different parts of the Bible study guide, including student lessons, the teacher’s guide, and supporting materials.
+My job is to recruit writers to create the different parts of the Bible study guide, including student lessons, the teacher’s guide, and supporting materials.
 I edit the materials and send them to a team of theologically trained readers who give feedback and suggest changes.
 And where would we be without the Internet?
 I also oversee the maintenance of this Web site.

 After you’ve had a chance to use these resources, would you take a few minutes and let me know what you think?
 I, along with our Sabbath School team, continually seek ways to improve our resources, and your feedback helps accomplish that goal.
 You can contact me by clicking here.